Assessing and Mitigating the Impact of Glitches on Gravitational-Wave Parameter Estimation: a Model Agnostic Approach: Conclusion

 Tomte glitches bear a strong resemblance to blips, but with their longer duration, pose a greater hindrance to parameter estimation.
 This is also reflected in the overlaps between the injected waveform and the recovered maximum likelihood waveform which are $<0.5$ in the majority of the cases.
 However, this study suggests that glitch subtraction is effective in reducing their impact and yielding accurate parameter estimates.
 The overlaps also increase to their nominal values of $>0.9$, consistent with \cite{Ghonge:2020suv}.

-Finally, scattering glitches, with their long-duration narrow-band harmonics resembling the low-frequency inspiral phase of BBH mergers, do not seem to affect the results of parameter estimation, and the overlaps between the injected waveform and the recovered maximum likelihood waveform are $>0.9$ in majority of the cases for both pre and post deglitched data.
-Possible future works include studying the impacts of these glitches on longer duration signals such as \bns{} and \nsbh{} mergers using further fine-tuning to the individual model wavelet prior bounds which we introduce here.
+Finally, scattering glitches, with their long-duration narrow-band harmonics resembling the low-frequency inspiral phase of BBH mergers, do not seem to affect the results of parameter estimation, and the overlaps between the injected waveform and the recovered maximum likelihood waveform are $>0.9$ in the majority of the cases for both pre and post deglitched data.
+Possible future works include studying the impacts of these glitches on longer-duration signals such as \bns{} and \nsbh{} mergers using further fine-tuning to the individual model wavelet prior bounds which we introduce here.

 A deglitching procedure similar to the one presented in this paper has been applied to past \gw{} detections by LIGO, Virgo, and KAGRA \cite{GWTC1, GWTC2, GWTC3}.
-This paper provides baseline on the BayesWave \splusg{} model's ability to mitigate some of the common glitch types encountered in LIGO's first three observing runs, which are likely to persist in these future observations.
-With the example of scattering glitches, we showed that distinct prior ranges for the signal and glitch parts of the \splusg{} model help in effectively deglitching data when the underlying astrophysical signal and terrestrial glitch are morphologically distinct.
+This paper provides a baseline on the BayesWave \splusg{} model's ability to mitigate some of the common glitch types encountered in LIGO's first three observing runs, which are likely to persist in these future observations. {As also emphasized in works such as} \cite{Chatziioannou:2021ezd}, \cite{Hourihane:2022doe}, and \cite{Davis:2022dnd} {the deglitching procedure is not an exact science.
+All events that required deglitching in the first three \gw{} transient catalogs have undergone thorough reviews, including the residuals test described in} \cite{Davis:2022dnd}. {These tests are not fully automated and require visual inspection and human intervention.
+Furthermore, characteristics of detector noise changes between observing runs, and even within observing runs, therefore glitch subtraction procedures and reviews should be re-evaluated regularly.}

 The modified \bw{} model described in \cite{Chatziioannou:2021ezd} provides a more accurate reconstruction of the \cbc{} signal and allows a more distinct resolution between the signal and glitch components.
 Our work is complementary to \cite{Chatziioannou:2021ezd} and \cite{Hourihane:2022doe} as it demonstrates that deglitching is effective without a known signal model, and can be used in cases when modeling the signal as a \cbc{} may not be as effective such as in the cases of core-collapse supernovae \cite{Szczepanczyk:2021bka} or post-merger \bns{} signals \cite{Chatziioannou:2017ixj} overlapping with glitches.
 It can also be used as a consistency check for the deglitching process if the astrophysical signal is suspected to have higher-order spherical harmonic modes (HOM) \cite{Khan:2019kot}.
 We point to possible future work including integrating the glitch priors developed in this work with the ones described in \cite{Hourihane:2022doe}, and automating the deglitching process by using event trigger generators, such as the Omicron pipeline \cite{Omicron}, to configure the \bw{} pipeline with an event-specific set of priors to achieve more efficient deglitching.